Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we evaluate the numerical performance of our analyzed Adam-family methods for training nonsmooth neural networks.
-All the numerical experiments in this section are conducted on a server equipped with an Intel Xeon 6342 CPU and an NVIDIA GeForce RTX 3090 GPU, running Python 3.8 and PyTorch 1.9.0.
+All the numerical experiments in this section are conducted on a server equipped with an Intel Xeon 6342 CPU and a NVIDIA GeForce RTX 3090 GPU, running Python 3.8 and PyTorch 1.9.0.

-\subsection{Comparison with implementations in PyTorch}
+\subsection{Comparison with Implementations in PyTorch}

 In this subsection, we evaluate the numerical performance of Algorithm \ref{Alg:ADAM} by comparing it with the Adam-family methods available in PyTorch and torch-optimizer packages.
+In view of the great popularity of Adam-family methods in training nonsmooth neural networks, we aim to investigate whether we can preserve their high efficiency while providing convergence guarantees with minimal modifications to their implementations.

-It is important to note that the Adam-family methods in PyTorch can be viewed as Algorithm \ref{Alg:ADAM} with a fixed $\eta_k = \eta_0$ in Steps 5-6.
+It is important to note that the Adam-family methods in PyTorch can be viewed as Algorithm \ref{Alg:ADAM} with a fixed $\eta_k = \eta_0$ in updating the momentum terms $\{\mk\}$ and estimators $\{\mk\}$ (i.e., Steps 5-6 in Algorithm \ref{Alg:ADAM}).
 Moreover, $\beta_1 := 1-\tau_1\eta_0$ and $\beta_2:= 1-\tau_2 \eta_0$ are commonly referred to as the momentum parameters for these Adam-family methods in PyTorch.
+To our best knowledge, these Adam-family methods with constant stepsizes in updating the momentum terms $\{\mk\}$ and estimators $\{\mk\}$ do not have any convergence guarantees in training nonsmooth neural networks.
+More importantly, some existing works \citep{reddi2019convergence,zhang2022adam} illustrate that Adam may diverge when $\beta_1 < \sqrt{\beta_2}$ and $f$ is assumed to be differentiable.